samir321-pixel/Flask_Framework_CRUD/README.md

 ## Testing

 The project includes unit tests for the Flask application.
-The test cases are located in the `tests/test_app.py` file.
+The test cases are located in the `flask_api/test_app.py` file.
 To run the tests, execute the following command:

 ```
-python -m unittest discover -s tests/
+python test_app.py
 ```

 ## Postman Collection